realmatterio/PQC-2035/README.md

 ### Sandbox Implementation

-The Sandbox “PQC/2035” is a controlled testing environment designed to validate the PQC-enabled blockchain framework.
+The Sandbox “PQC/2035” is a controlled testing environment designed to validate the quantum-safe RWA blockchain framework.
 Its objectives are:

 | Task                       | Description                                                                                                                    |
 |----------------------------|-------------------------------------------------------------------------------------------------------------------------------|